mittagessen/kraken/docs/index.rst

   $ kraken -i bw.tif lines.json segment -bl

-To OCR an image using the default model:
+To OCR an image using the previously downloaded model:

 .. code-block:: console

-  $ kraken -i bw.tif image.txt segment -bl ocr
+  $ kraken -i bw.tif image.txt segment -bl ocr -m catmus-print-fondue-large.mlmodel

 To OCR an image using the default model and serialize the output using the ALTO
 template:

 .. code-block:: console

-  $ kraken -a -i bw.tif image.txt segment -bl ocr
+  $ kraken -a -i bw.tif image.txt segment -bl ocr -m catmus-print-fondue-large.mlmodel

 All commands and their parameters are documented, just add the standard ``--help`` flag for further information.